 National Grid’s Gas Transporter Licence in respect of the NTS

 We are bound by the terms of our Licence.
-The Licence contains a number of Standard, Standard Special and Special Conditions that we must abide by in developing and operating the network and in conducting its transportation business.
+The Licence contains a number of Conditions, Standard Special Conditions and Special Conditions that we must abide by in developing and operating the network and in conducting its transportation business.
 The Licence obligations that are relevant to the planning and development of the NTS are described below.

 Standard Special Condition A9: Pipe-Line System Security Standards